LIMS software buyer's guide — How to choose the right LIMS

 To take inventory management to the next level, look for LIMS inventory management capabilities that seamlessly integrate with an electronic lab notebook (ELN).
 This will not only allow you to keep track of reagents and physical samples, but also link entities and reagents to protocols and notebook entries.

-Frequently, LIMS attempt to standardize life science R&D workflows but lack simplified dashboards and are incompatible with newly introduced instruments and software.
+Frequently, LIMS attempts to standardize life science R&D workflows but lack simplified dashboards and are incompatible with newly introduced instruments and software.
 This creates delays when transitioning through the commercialization lifecycle because it is difficult to review and analyze data from across the organization and a product’s history.
 These attempts at standardization also weaken the health of the company’s overall software infrastructure with clunky customizations and macgyvered configurations.

 Biotech companies need a LIMS that allows them to standardize, organize, and track R&D workflows from discovery through bioprocessing.
 Since modern life science R&D is becoming increasingly multidisciplinary, companies need a LIMS with dashboards that can be tailored to the needs of different teams to track and visualize relevant processes.
-Ideally, you should be able to do all of this through one intuitive user-interface that is accessible by each team member.

 To manage your workflows and meet your study and productivity goals, look for solutions that offer easily customizable dashboards to visualize workflows, workflow templates to standardize processes, and the ability to capture, manage, and analyze data generated from diverse instruments, software, and teams.